 - ACUNS is a sustainable organization that can meet current and future needs of the Canadian northern research and scholarly community

-- ACUNS represents the linguistic and cultural diversity that make up Canada’s north and facilitate collaboration across its stakeholders
+- ACUNS represents the linguistic and cultural diversity that make up Canada’s north and facilitates collaboration across its stakeholders

-- ACUNS is able to scale its capacity to meet the increasing demands of its stakeholder
+- ACUNS is able to scale its capacity to meet the increasing demands of its stakeholders

 - ACUNS is the ‘go-to’ organization in Canada for information and knowledge about the North